Celeste Kaplan

 Celeste Strack Kaplan (née Strack, 1915 - December 1, 1998), was an American social worker, educator, and activist.
 From 1973 to 1982, she was executive director for El Nido Family Services, and in 1983 helped found and served as the initial president of the Los Angeles Roundtable for Children until 1990.
-She was also a professor at the University of Southern California School for Social Work from 1983 to 1990, and helped create the LA County Department of Children and Family Services in 1984.
+She was also a professor at the University of Southern California School for Social Work from 1983 to 1990, and helped create the Los Angeles County Department of Children and Family Services in 1984.
 In 2012 she was selected for the Social Work Hall of Distinction.

 Early life and education

 Kaplan held degrees in economics from UC Berkeley and in social work from UCLA.
 She was briefly suspended from UCLA in November 1934, for "persistent violation of university regulations including the holding of communistic meetings on its grounds", but was academically reinstated in December 1934, after over 2,000 students participated in a walk-out protest.
 Strack became a card-carrying Communist Party member by 1935 through the Young Communist League (YCL).